nblade66/MagicFormula/README.md

 Stocks below a certain market cap are then filtered out (as he suggests to do), and ranked based on Return on Capital and Earnings Yield.

 Balance Sheet metrics use the most recent Quarter's values.
 Income statement metrics use the TTM, based on Quarterly data.
+Stocks are also filtered out for Market Cap and Average Dollar Volume (although the calculation is rough, since it only uses the current share price)

 ## Getting started